rashodkorala/COMP4303_Project/2023-04-21 - Final Project/README.md

   - [x] Building types constructed with different materials
   - [x] Decorations places where appropriate
   - [x] At least 1 outdoor feature (farm, etc)

+* Biomes folder contain the all the files which creates structures for each biome *